smartavan/smartavan-heater-controller/README.md

 ## Integrating with Home Assistant

 Go to Settings -> Integrations on Home Assistant.
 There you should see immediately the new ESPHome device.

+## Operating without Home Assistant integration

+If you want to use the device without Home Assistant integration as a standalone device - or integrate it via MQTT to some other platform, modify the ESPHome config to fullfill your needs.

+Note: remove `api: ` line from config, as otherwise it will reboot the device every 15 minutes when there is no Home Assistant connection.

 ## Modifying ESPHome config